 The manufacturer keeps a record of the VINs of all vehicles that were inspected or repaired; and

-Upon request from the Executive Officer, the manufacturer provides information about running changes, field fixes, service campaigns, and recalls for any given VIN from all vehicles affected by the nonconformity.
+Within 30 days upon request from the Executive Officer, the manufacturer provides information about running changes, field fixes, service campaigns, and recalls for any given VIN from all vehicles affected by the nonconformity.

 Proof of Performance of Corrective Action Certificate for Recalls.
 If the required corrective action involves a recall, the manufacturer shall provide, through its service agents, a certificate to owners of vehicles that have had the corrective action performed that confirms the vehicle has been recalled and the required inspection or repairs have been performed.
 The certificate must be identical to the format prescribed by the Executive Officer pursuant to CCR, title 13, sections 2117 and 2129.